-During the first quarter of 2006, we adopted the provisions of and accounted for stock-based compensation in accordance with SFAS No. 123 (revised 2004), "Share-Based Payment", which is a revision of SFAS No. 123, "Accounting for Stock Based Compensation".
-SFAS 123(R) requires employee stock-based compensation awards to be accounted for under the fair value method and eliminates the ability to account for these instruments under the intrinsic value method as prescribed by Accounting Principles Board, or APB, Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations.
+During the first quarter of 2006, we adopted the provisions of and accounted for stock-based compensation in accordance with Statement of Financial Accounting Standards No. 123 (revised 2004), "Share-Based Payment", which is a revision of SFAS No. 123, "Accounting for Stock Based Compensation".
+SFAS 123(R) requires employee stock-based compensation awards to be accounted for under the fair value method and eliminates the ability to account for these instruments under the intrinsic value method as prescribed by Accounting Principles Board, or APB, Opinion No. 25, "Accounting for Stock Issued to Employees" and related interpretations.
 We adopted SFAS 123(R) on January 1, 2006 using the modified prospective application method as permitted under SFAS 123(R).
 Under this method, we are required to record compensation cost, based on the fair value estimated in accordance with SFAS 123(R), for stock-based awards granted after the date of adoption over the requisite service periods for the individual awards, which generally equals the vesting period.
-We are also required to record compensation cost for the unvested portion of previously granted stock-based awards outstanding at the date of adoption over the requisite service periods for the individual awards based on the fair value estimated in accordance with the original provisions of SFAS No. 123.
+We are also required to record compensation cost for the unvested portion of previously granted stock-based awards outstanding at the date of adoption over the requisite service periods for the individual awards based on the fair value estimated in accordance with the original provisions of SFAS No. 123 adjusted for forfeitures as required by SFAS 123(R).

 Prior to the adoption of SFAS 123(R), we accounted for stock-based compensation under the recognition and measurement principles of APB Opinion No. 25 and related interpretations.
 Accordingly, no compensation expense was recorded for options issued to employees and non-employee directors in fixed amounts and with fixed exercise prices at least equal to the market price of our common stock at the date of grant.
-When the exercise price of stock options granted to employees was less than the market price of our common stock at the date of grant.
-When the exercise of our common stock at the date of grant, we recorded the difference multiplied by the number of shares under option as deferred compensation, which was amortized over the vesting period of the options.
-Additionally, deferred compensation was recorded for restricted stock granted to employees based on the market price of our common stock at the date of grant and was amortized over the period in which the restrictions lapsed.
-We reversed deferred compensation associated with unvested restricted stock upon the cancellation of shares for terminated employees.
+In connection with our acquisition of M-Audio in August 2004, we granted options to certain M-Audio employees at exercise prices that were less than the market price of our common stock at the date of grant.
+We recorded the difference between the exercise prices and the fair value of the options at the date of completion of the acquisition, determined under the Black-Scholes method, multiplied by the number of shares underlying the options, as deferred compensation.
+The resulting deferred compensation is being expensed over the vesting period of the options.
+Additionally, deferred compensation was recorded for restricted stock granted to employees based on the market price of our common stock at the date of grant, which is being expensed over the period in which the restrictions lapse.
+In connection with the adoption of SFAS 123(R) on January 1, 2006, we reversed the remaining deferred compensation of \$1.8 million, with the offset to additional paid-in capital.

-In anticipation of the adoption of SFAS 123(R), on October 26, 2005, our Board of Directors approved a partial acceleration of the vesting of all outstanding options to purchase our common stock that were granted on February 17, 2005.
-Vesting was accelerated for options to purchase 371,587 shares of our common stock, par value \$0.01 per share, with an exercise price of \$65.81 per share, including options to purchase 157,624 shares of our common stock held by our executive officers.
+In anticipation of the adoption of SFAS 123(R), on October 26, 2005, our board of directors approved a partial acceleration of the vesting of all outstanding options to purchase our common stock that were granted on February 17, 2005.
+Vesting was accelerated for options to purchase 371,587 shares of our common stock with an exercise price of \$65.81 per share, including options to purchase 157,624 shares of our common stock held by our executive officers.
 The decision to accelerate vesting of these options was made to avoid recognizing compensation cost related to these out-of-the money options in our future statements of operations upon the adoption of SFAS 123(R).
 It is estimated that the maximum future compensation expense that would have been recorded in our statements of operations had the vesting of these options not been accelerated is approximately \$4.4 million.